adamlwgriffiths/condawrapper/README.rst

 Authors
 =======

-CondaEnv was created by Adam Griffiths (@adamlwgriffiths).
+CondaVenv was created by Adam Griffiths (@adamlwgriffiths).